kbarbary/sfdmap/README.md

 0.031818788521008
 ```

-### How do I get extinction at a specific wavelength or in a specific filter
+### How do I get extinction at a specific wavelength or in a specific filter?

 The E(B-V) values from the map give information about the *amplitude*
 of dust extinction in a given direction.
 To get the extinction at a